-Brian Chabot is entering his 10th season as the Head Men's and Women's Track and Field Coach and first as the Head Cross Country Coach at WPI.
+Brian Chabot is entering his 12th season as the Head Men's and Women's Track and Field Coach and fourth as the Head Cross Country Coach at WPI.

-Chabot has seen the women’s team place in both national championships from 2013 to 2015, as well as five consecutive outdoor meets from 2013-2017.
-The Engineers finished a program best 18th during the 2013 outdoor season behind Julie Eagle and Laura Pumphrey's second-place tie in the high jump at the 2013 outdoor championship.
+Chabot has seen the women’s team place in both national championships from 2013 to 2015, as well as six consecutive outdoor meets from 2013-2018.
+The Engineers finished a program best 18th during the 2013 outdoor season behind Julie Eagle and Laura Pumphrey's second-place tie in the high jump.

 During the 2013-2014 campaign six women qualified for the NCAA championships, with graduate student Eagle placing third and second, respectively, in the high jump during the 2014 indoor and outdoor championships.

 Liz Pellegrini was second in the 400-meter hurdles at the 2016 outdoor championships and was the NEWMAC Track Athlete of the Year in 2016.
 For his efforts, Chabot has been named the 2010 NEWMAC and NCAA Division III New England Women’s Coach of the Year, as well as the 2015 NCAA Division III New England Women's Coach of the Year and 2016 NEWMAC Coach of the Year.